Generate a project-specific RDF Schema

 • 1:n - there must be at least one instance of the target concept and there can be more connected to an instance of the source concept

-Cardinalities must be provided for each value of a composedOf of a concept and, when relevant, should be provided to show the connectivity between a concept and the Administrative Case, the Subject Pseudo Identifier and the Data Provider Institute (these three will be referred as main concepts in this section).
-To add these information, four columns are available at the end of the ‘Concepts’ sheet in the SPHN Dataset Template:
+Cardinalities must be provided for each value of a composedOf of a concept and, when relevant, should be provided to show the connectivity between a concept and the Administrative Case, the Subject Pseudo Identifier, the Data Provider and the Source System (these four will be referred as main concepts in this section).
+To add these information, five columns are available at the end of the ‘Concepts’ sheet in the SPHN Dataset Template:

 • cardinality for composedOf: intended for the annotation of cardinalities of the value of a composedOf of a concept.
 Only lines where the column ‘concept or concept compositions or inherited’ is ‘composedOf’ must be filled.